pascual-tejero/liver-tumor-vessel-segmentation/Liver and tumor/KiU-Net/KiU-Net-pytorch/README.md

-# Liver and tumor segmengtation using KiU-Net:
+# Liver and tumor segmengtation:

 ## Requirements: